rs-kellogg/krs-openai-cookbook/_sources/llm-defined.md

 :::{admonition} **Pre-trained**
 :class: tip
 `Pre-trained` language models have been trained via self-supervision on vast quantities of text.
-These are also called [`foundation`](https://en.wikipedia.org/wiki/Foundation_models) models.
-They are not typically useful until...
+These are also sometimes called [`foundation`](https://en.wikipedia.org/wiki/Foundation_models) models.
+Pre-trained models can be used as is, or trained further, for exmaple with "fine-tuning" in order to improve performance on specific target domains.
 :::

 :::{admonition} **Generative**
 :class: tip
-`Generative` models are foundation models that have been further trained via supervised fine-tuning and reinforcement learning from human feedback (RLHF) to behave in a useful and safe manner, for example by responding to questions with answers like a chat assistant.
+`Generative` models that generate samples from the sample space they are trained on.
+Vanilla pre-trained models just do next word prediction (OpenAI calls these "GPT base").
+These can be useful for some tasks, such as speech recognition and predictive text completion.
+The assistant-style models we are more used to using are foundation models that have been further trained via supervised fine-tuning and reinforcement learning from human feedback (RLHF) to behave in a useful and safe manner, for example by responding to questions with answers like a chat assistant.
 :::

 :::{card} [OpenAI](https://en.wikipedia.org/wiki/OpenAI):